lsst-france/Spark/mongo/README.md

 chained individual operations.

 The studied sequence is:
-1. select a sky region around a reference point
+1. selecting a sky region around a reference point
-1. build a self-join so as to obtain a table of object couples
+1. building a self-join so as to obtain a table of object couples
-1. compute the distance between objects in every couple objects
+1. computing the distance between objects in every couple
-1. select all computed distance lower than a maximum value.
+1. selecting all computed distances lower than a maximum value.

 ````
     dra =    { '$abs': {'$subtract': [ {'$arrayElemAt': ['$ns.loc', 0]}, {'$arrayElemAt': ['$loc', 0]}] } }